 Large companies generally retain powerful in-house legal teams.
 An injured consumer may believe that he or she stands no chance of success in a lawsuit against such a company or assume that his or her injuries resulted from personal negligence.
 An attorney can help determine if a product manufacturer released a defective or dangerous product or if any other entity in the supply chain of a certain product introduced a dangerous element that harmed the client.
-An attorney can gather evidence to support a client’s position, prove the full extent of his or her damages, and even manage correspondence with insurance companies if necessary.
+A legal team can gather evidence to support a client’s position, prove the full extent of his or her damages, and even manage correspondence with insurance companies if necessary.
 Product liability lawyers in Glendale can also coordinate with expert witnesses, like engineers, safety experts, or other relevant experts, who can provide professional insights into product liability cases, such as clarifying whether a manufacturer abided by applicable labeling or manufacturing laws.

 Types of Product Defects

 To succeed with a defective product claim in Arizona, a plaintiff’s Glendale product liability attorney must prove that the product in question was defective and the sole cause of the plaintiff’s claimed damages.
 The plaintiff’s attorney does not necessarily need to prove the manufacturer was negligent.
 In fact, some product liability cases may flip the burden of proof to the defendant, requiring the manufacturer to prove it was not negligent in the production of the product in question.

 Most Common Types of Product Defects

 - Defective design.
 Products are defective by design if flaws in the design cause the same defect in every product produced using the flawed design.

 - Manufacturing defects.
 Products may have manufacturing defects if a production process malfunctioned, the manufacturer used a new, lower-quality raw material or part, or an equipment failure during production led to a defect.